US reporter held by Russia on spying charges denied release

 Russia’s Foreign Ministry summoned the U.S., U.K. and Canadian ambassadors over “crude interference in Russia’s internal affairs” after they attended the Kara-Murza hearing Monday.

-The U.S. has pressed Moscow to grant consular access to Gershkovich.
-U.S. Ambassador Lynne Tracy, who attended Tuesday’s hearing, said a day earlier that she had visited Gershkovich in prison.
+After pressing authorities for days to grant consular access to Gershkovich, U.S. Ambassador Lynne Tracy, who attended the hearing, said Monday she had visited him in prison.
 She tweeted that “he is in good health and remains strong,” reiterating a U.S. call for his immediate release.

 U.S. President Joe Biden spoke to Gershkovich’s parents last week and again condemned his detention.